Masterpieces of 18th-century French furniture showing at Versailles

 Now, this and other treasures of furniture design from 1650 through 1790, corresponding to the reigns of Louis XIV through Louis XVI, are on display at Versailles in a noteworthy show, "The 18th Century at the Source of Design."

-From the bulky, straightbacked chairs resembling thrones from the early part of the century to the sinuous curves that characterized the tastes under Louis XV, the exposition is a "best of" the century in which virtuosity, imagination and innovation characterized new furniture design.
+From the bulky, straightbacked chairs resembling thrones from the early part of the century to the sinuous curves that characterised the tastes under Louis XV, the exposition is a "best of" the century in which virtuosity, imagination and innovation characterised new furniture design.

 Many of the works have never been seen in public and were lured away from private collections for the exhibition, the biggest in France on the subject in 50 years.